-About electric violins and whether or not this is a good choice for the class...once we begin playing, you will not be able to hear yourself over the class without amplification, and this may hinder your progress, and it is preferred that students not be amplified in class.
 It is recommended to use a regular acoustic instrument for a few reasons, electric instruments don't respond quite the same way or provide the feedback necessary to assess how your bow is attacking the string or how tone is being created and manipulated—electrics are purposefully designed to eliminate stage feedback and make a stable tone to feed into electronic effects and amplifiers, which makes them by design rather flat in response.

 Personally I play 5 string electric, it's one of my favorite instruments because it's fun to make it sound like anything but a violin.
-The sound of an electric is quite different from an acoustic violin, and it's not necessarily apples and oranges: though electrics have come a long way and the top of the line instruments/transducers are fairly good, even a bargain acoustic instrument is going to be more responsive and expressive—so from an academic standpoint an acoustic instrument will provide clearer feedback to you as a student.
+The sound of an electric is quite different from an acoustic violin, and it's not necessarily apples and oranges: though electrics have come a long way and the top of the line transducers are good, even a bargain acoustic instrument is going to be more responsive and expressive—so from an academic standpoint an acoustic instrument will provide clearer feedback to you as a student.

 There is an added benefit of learning on a standard violin, being able to play acoustic will, in the long run, make your electric playing much better should that be your end goal.

-If you're purchasing a violin, please keep in mind that nearly all violins (unless otherwise mentioned by the seller) will be for the left shoulder and bowed with the right arm, so there is little to no risk of accidentally purchasing a violin for the uncommon arm.
+If you're purchasing a violin, please keep in mind that nearly all violins (unless otherwise mentioned by the seller) will be for the left shoulder and bowed with the right arm, so there is little risk of accidentally purchasing a violin for the uncommon arm.

 "I am left handed, should I be playing on a violin on the right shoulder?"
 In my opinion, the short answer is "no" with a bit of reservation—or perhaps a better answer is "not necessarily and not preferably for the long run."

-A majority of violinists right and left handed alike play with the violin seated on the left shoulder.
+A vast majority of violinists right and left handed alike play with the violin seated on the left shoulder.
 In rare instances where the left hand may be physically unable to play the violin, the only alternative may be to switch hands—violin in the right hand.
 I have not encountered any compelling physical arguments with regards to only playing the violin on the left shoulder.
 Nor for that matter heard any arguments recommending the right shoulder over the left.

 As a beginner, there are benefits to playing as most violinists—with the violin on the left shoulder and bowed with the right arm—one will have more readily available choices in instruments and accessories.
 Though the violin may appear symmetrical, it is not.
 The bridge, fingerboard, sound post and sound bar will all need to be reversed, re-cut, in essence, remade to turn a left shouldered violin into a right (and almost all violins made are initially designed for the left shoulder.)
 If you have a larger hand, you may also need a reversal of the tuning pegs to make room for your index finger, these pegs and holes in the peg box are tapered and not at all easily reversible.
 Most shoulder rests of better quality are designed for the violin on the left shoulder.
 I have seen instruments for the uncommon arm, especially in budget ranges, that are entirely not set up properly and a detriment to the student.
 Not having acceptable equipment is of great disadvantage to the student.